Copyright: Fair use and fair dealing

 In the United Kingdom and many other Commonwealth countries, a similar notion of fair dealing was established by the courts or through legislation.
-The concept is sometimes not well defined; however in Canada, private copying for personal use has been expressly permitted by statute since 1999.
+The concept is sometimes not well defined; however, in Canada, private copying for personal use has been expressly permitted by statute since 1999.
 In Alberta (Education) v.
 Canadian Copyright Licensing Agency (Access Copyright), 2012 SCC 37, the Supreme Court of Canada concluded that limited copying for educational purposes could also be justified under the fair dealing exemption.
 In Australia, the fair dealing exceptions under the Copyright Act 1968 (Cth) are a limited set of circumstances under which copyrighted material can be legally copied or adapted without the copyright holder's consent.
 Fair dealing uses are research and study; review and critique; news reportage and the giving of professional advice (i.e. legal advice).
 Under current Australian law, although it is still a breach of copyright to copy, reproduce or adapt copyright material for personal or private use without permission from the copyright owner, owners of a legitimate copy are permitted to "format shift" that work from one medium to another for personal, private use, or to "time shift" a broadcast work for later, once and only once, viewing or listening.
 Other technical exemptions from infringement may also apply, such as the temporary reproduction of a work in machine readable form for a computer.

 In the United States the AHRA (Audio Home Recording Act Codified in Section 10, 1992) prohibits action against consumers making noncommercial recordings of music, in return for royalties on both media and devices plus mandatory copy-control mechanisms on recorders.

-Later acts amended US Copyright law so that for certain purposes making 10 copies or more is construed to be commercial, but there is no general rule permitting such copying.
+Later acts amended US copyright law so that for certain purposes making 10 copies or more is construed to be commercial, but there is no general rule permitting such copying.
 Indeed, making one complete copy of a work, or in many cases using a portion of it, for commercial purposes will not be considered fair use.
 The Digital Millennium Copyright Act prohibits the manufacture, importation, or distribution of devices whose intended use, or only significant commercial use, is to bypass an access or copy control put in place by a copyright owner.
 An appellate court has held that fair use is not a defense to engaging in such distribution.
+In Lenz v.
+Universal Music Corp., the United States Court of Appeals for the Ninth Circuit affirmed the lower court decision, holding that "fair use is 'authorized by the law' and a copyright holder must consider the existence of fair use before sending a takedown notification" under the Digital Millennium Copyright Act.

 EU copyright laws recognise the right of EU member states to implement some national exceptions to copyright.
 Examples of those exceptions are: